Migration in China: Causes

 The causes of migration can originate from various factors within Chinese societies.
 Migration in some contexts can refer to the search for self-identity and self-transformation which pushed many young workers to migrate to more urbanized areas of China.
 This search for self-identity and self transformation was consequence of recent globalization.
 "Mobility and modernity have become inextricably linked in the contemporary era of globalization".
 Secondly, migration to distant cities for work was not an option for most rural workers of previous generations.
 Migration created many opportunities for both women and men to extricate themselves from their current rural status and create a new name for themselves and their family.
 Thirdly, migration enabled the rural youth to become wage earners, consumers and city-dwellers which allowed them to become more globalized and mobile than they would have within their own respective villages.
 While the urbanization of Chinese workers provides them with more opportunity, it also can constrain them, as migrant workers, specifically females, typically make lower wages and are viewed as replaceable labor.

 A population density map.
 The eastern, coastal provinces are much more densely populated than the western interior partly because of the opportunities available to migrants.

 Surplus labor

 Labor surplus in rural areas is often regarded as one of the factors of internal migration in China.
-Central to this theory is that surplus rural labor provides a needed work force for industrial growth in urban areas On one hand, the Household-responsibility system (HRS) established during Chinese economic reform was productive and generated surplus labor in rural areas.
+Central to this theory is that surplus rural labor provides a needed work force for industrial growth in urban areas On one hand, the Household-responsibility system (HRS) established during reform and opening up was productive and generated surplus labor in rural areas.
 On the other hand, in urban areas the development of the special economic zones and industries created demand for labor force.
 Some scholars state that, while the surplus rural labor is viewed as the main "push factor", demand for labor can be regarded as the main "pull factor".
 Others contend that high unemployment rates in urban areas rejected this paradigm.